-The Aquatic Park Stewards program is educating youth on Bay ecosystems and species, and collecting data in a long term study of terrestrial and marine sources while engaging the public to support our National Park and public beaches.
+The Aquatic Stewards program is an ongoing volunteer program educating youth on marine ecosystems and species, and collecting data in a long-term study of terrestrial and marine sources while engaging the public to support our National Park and public beaches.

-We are working with underserved youth in San Francisco public schools learning ecosystem science and cleaning up our National Park.
+We are working with underserved youth in San Francisco and Los Angeles public schools learning ecosystem science and cleaning up the beach.
 Youth and citizen scientists record data and are mapping and identifying species in Aquatic Park Cove using iNaturalist with the California Academy of Sciences.
 We also train citizen-scientists to conduct Bio Blitzes in the Park with the community to observe and record species data in the Cove and nearshore.
 Join us at one of our events in San Francisco, Berkeley, Southern California and Hawaii!

 Our youth film Hang Onto Your Butts wins the youth competition for middle schools at the San Francisco International Ocean Film Festival..